Welcome to Klarna’s Shopping Pulse!

 Sustainability-minded shoppers actively seek out brands and retailers that share their values.

 The importance for brands and retailers to act in an environmentally sustainable way is deemed as important across generations.
-Younger generations more often take the environmental impact of delivery options into consideration when shopping online, and seek out brands that are ethical and sustainable to a higher extent.
+Millennials are however over-represented when it comes to everything from taking the environmental impact of delivery options into consideration when shopping online, to seeking out brands that are ethical and sustainable to a higher extent.

 1 in 3